Correlation Between Inverse Mid-cap and Inverse Russell

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Inverse Russell 2000 are ranked lower than 12 (%) of all funds and portfolios of funds over the last 90 days.
-In spite of fairly weak technical and fundamental indicators, Inverse Russell showed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Inverse Russell 2000 are ranked lower than 11 (%) of all funds and portfolios of funds over the last 90 days.
+In spite of fairly weak technical and fundamental indicators, Inverse Russell may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 Inverse Mid-cap and Inverse Russell Volatility Contrast